Islamabad Capital Territory: Union councils

+At the most local level, the Territory comprises 101 union councils, though this is due to increase to 125 Union councils.

 Demographics

+Population

+According to the 2023 Census, Islamabad Capital Territory had a population of 2,363,863.

 Language

-While urban Islamabad is home to people from all over Pakistan as well as expatriates, in the rural areas a number of Pothohari speaking tribal communities can still be recognised.
+According to 2023 Pakistani census, there are 1,154,540 Punjabi, 415,838 Pashto, 358,922 Urdu, 140,780 Hindko, 51,920 Kashmiri, 46,270 Saraiki, 21,362 Sindhi, 10,315 Balti, 7,099 Shina, 5,016 Koshistani, 4,503 Balochi, 1,095 Mewati, 668 Brahvi, 182 Kalasha and 64,734 others, of total 2,283,244 speakers.

+After Islamabad's establishment, people from all around Pakistan shifted here which led to a diverse demographics.
+Punjabis constitute the largest ethnolinguistic population in the territory, with many having settled here from Punjab province as well.
+Pothwari dialect, which has been regarded by many as the dialect of Punjabi, has historically been the indigenous language of the region; and Punjabi still continues to be the most-widely spoken first language in Islamabad, with Punjabi-speakers forming a majority of the population.
+Punjabi is spoken in the form of many dialects and varieties, including the Majhi, Dhani, Shahpuri, Jhangvi, and Doabi dialects.

 Religion

+Islam is the largest and most practiced religion in the territory, with just over 97% of the population adhering to the faith.
+Christianity is the second largest religion and forms 2.8% of the population.
+Ahmadis make up 0.11% of the population.
+Other minorities, like Sikhs and Hindus, form just 0.2% combined.

+Hindu population in Islamabad is very small as per census, around 900, but other sources estimates it to be around 3000.
+The territory also hosts the historic important and sacred Ram mandir.

 Islamabad-Rawalpindi metropolitan area

 When the master plan for Islamabad was drawn up in 1960, Islamabad and Rawalpindi, along with the adjoining areas, was to be integrated to form a large metropolitan area called Islamabad/Rawalpindi Metropolitan Area.
 The area would consist of the developing Islamabad, the old colonial cantonment city of Rawalpindi, and Margalla Hills National Park, including surrounding rural areas.
 However, Islamabad city is part of the Islamabad Capital Territory, while Rawalpindi is part of Rawalpindi District, which is part of province of Punjab.

-Initially, it was proposed that the three areas would be connected by four major highways: Murree Highway, Islamabad Highway, Soan Highway, and Capital Highway.
-However, to date, only two highways have been constructed: Srinagar Highway (formerly known as Murree Highway and later as Kashmir Highway) and Islamabad Highway.
-Plans of constructing Margalla Avenue are also underway.
-Islamabad is the hub all the governmental activities while Rawalpindi is the centre of all industrial, commercial, and military activities.
-The two cities are considered sister cities and are highly interdependent.

 Economy

 Islamabad is a net contributor to the Pakistani economy, as whilst having only 0.8% of the country's population, it contributes 1% to the country's GDP.
 Islamabad Stock Exchange, founded in 1989, is Pakistan's third largest stock exchange after Karachi Stock Exchange and Lahore Stock Exchange.
 The exchange has 118 members with 104 corporate bodies and 18 individual members.
-The average daily turnover of the stock exchange is over 1 million shares.
+The average daily turnover of the stock exchange is over one million shares.
 As of 2012, Islamabad LTU (Large Tax Unit) was responsible for Rs 371 billion in tax revenue, which amounts to 20% of all the revenue collected by Federal Board of Revenue.